STPA for Learning-Enabled Systems: A Survey and A New Practice: Related Work

 \section{Related Work}

+STPA was introduced as a replacement for traditional safety analysis methods, e.g., HAZOP \cite{lawley1974operability}, in the context of handling complex systems \cite{e2019system}.
+Researchers explored the combination of STPA with other techniques and its adaptation to a broad range of domains.
+Rodriguez and Diaz \cite{rodriguez2014new} study the integration of STPA with functional models for process hazard analysis, while Kondo et al. \cite{kondo2018application} adapt the STAMP framework by modifying its terminology to incorporate risk analysis for industrial control systems and cybersecurity.
+Pasman's work \cite{pasman2015risk} offers a systematic approach to risk control and explores new and improved processes, as well as various risks and resilience analysis tools.
 There have been surveys conducted on STPA.
-Harkleroad et al. \cite{harkleroad2013review} review the general properties of \gls{STPA}, summarising that \gls{STPA} views risk assessment as a top-down control issue instead of the commonly used bottom-up component reliability approach as seen in \gls{FMEA}.
+Harkleroad et al. \cite{harkleroad2013review} review the general properties of \gls{STPA}, summarising that \gls{STPA} views risk assessment as a top-down control issue instead of some commonly used bottom-up component reliability approaches.
 Patriarca et al. \cite{PATRIARCA2022105566} have recently summarised the history and current status of STAMP, which encompasses \gls{STPA} as one of its related techniques, highlighting the application areas of surveyed papers.
 To the best of our knowledge, none of the existing surveys have specifically focused on LESs like ours.

-STPA was introduced as a replacement for traditional safety analysis methods, e.g., HAZOP \cite{lawley1974operability}, in the context of handling complex systems \cite{e2019system}.
-Researchers explored the combination of STPA with other techniques and its adaptation to a broad range of domains.
-Rodriguez and Diaz \cite{rodriguez2014new} study the integration of STPA with functional models for process hazard analysis, while Kondo et al. \cite{kondo2018application} adapt the STAMP framework by modifying its terminology to incorporate risk analysis for industrial control systems and cybersecurity.
-Pasman's work \cite{pasman2015risk} offers a systematic approach to risk control and explores new and improved processes, as well as various risks and resilience analysis tools \cite{PATRIARCA2022105566}.
-Driven by the same motivation as ours, in \cite{qi_hierarchical_2022}, authors develop a new method by featuring HAZOP a hierarchical structure, while we are extending STPA which is arguably more effective for complex systems like LESs.
-Indeed, we believe the adaptation of existing safety analysis for LESs with explicit considerations of ML characteristics should form an important research direction in the future.
+Driven by the same motivation as DeepSTPA (i.e., a new way of doing safety analysis for LESs), in \cite{qi_hierarchical_2022}, authors develop a new method by featuring HAZOP a hierarchical structure, while we are extending STPA which is arguably more effective for complex systems like LESs.